djsudduth/wspr-reports/README.md

 **A std deviation of 3.72 is a wide range of reception reports (min = -6.0db to max = 3.0db or a 9db variation in one hour)**

 ![time series plot](wspr_xray_timeseries_plot.png)
-The next report excerpt shows the time-series values of the SNR reports for 3 randomized station compared to the GOES flux at the time.
+The next report excerpt shows the time-series values of the SNR reports for 3 randomized station in the SE within the range (800 - 3000 km) compared to the GOES flux at the time.
+In this example three reporting stations (WD4ELG, KU4A and WD8ING) are mapped with the GOES flux (red dotted line) at the same time.